Here’s a strange question for you…how loud is the clock on your wall at home?

 We live a life of moments.

 I don’t want to spend those moments rushing around numb.
-Wishy washy and too busy to figure out what I believe.
+Wishy washy, so busy I don’t have time to figure out what I really believe.
 Either I’m going to be hot or cold, convicted one way or the other.

 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.
 (Revelations 3:15-16)